section-engineering-education/engineering-education/content/articles/laravel-8-collections/index.md

 ![Collections Output](/engineering-education/laravel-8-collections/collection.png)

 In the image above, the `lluminate\Database\Eloquent\Collection {#1210 ▶}` class returns a collection.
-We can, therefore, use different methods to analyze the data.
+We can therefore use different methods to analyze the data.

 ### Finding data
 In this section, we will learn how to find data in a collection.

 Some of the techniques that we can use are discussed below:

-1. The `where()` method
+1. The `where()` method.
 In this method, we filter a collection using the `key/value` pair.

 Let's create a collection with data and filter it using the `where()` method.